Cobra Learning - Screen reader tips

 My Home is generally the first page you access when you log into Cobra Learning.
 It is a central area for accessing courses, checking for institution-wide news and events, and updating your site preferences and personal information.

 Like all pages in Cobra Learning, My Home has a navigation area across the top of the page.
 This navigation area, typically called the navbar, contains links to different tools.
-Since My Home is an organization level page, the links in the navigation area for My Home usually go to organization level or course-independent tools, such as your personal Locker, Email and ePortfolio.
+Since My Home is an organization level page, the links in the navigation area for My Home usually go to organization level or course-independent tools, such as Registration Information, Online Course Information, System Check and Help.
 This navigation area has a Heading 2 called "Navigation".
 It is organized using unordered lists.

 Other My Home content is organized in widgets.
-Typical widgets include: News, My Courses, My Settings and Events.
+Typical widgets include: Announcements, My Courses, My Settings and Parkland News.
 You can navigate and search for widgets by Heading 2s, and navigate sections within a widget by Heading 3s.

 One of the main purposes of My Home is to provide access to your courses and other tools.
 We recommend you use your screen reader to view a link list and heading list for your My Home to get a feel for what options are available to you.

 To access a Course Home, you must select it from the My Courses widget.
-If you have more than one role in Cobra Learning (for example, you are both a Graduate Student and a Teaching Assistant) you need to select the tab for the role you want to view courses for.
+If you have more than one role in Cobra Learning (for example, you are both a Student and an Employee) you need to select the tab for the role you want to view courses for.
 Depending on your screen reader, widget tabs may be read as tabs or links.
 They should always be the first content after the widget's heading.

 Course Home is the first page you visit when you enter a course.
 It is a central area for accessing course specific information.
 Like My Home, Course Home pages have a navigation area across the top of the page and a number of widgets that contain information and links.
 Information and links on Course Home are specific to that course (unless they are for course-independent tools).
 For example, the navigation area for a Course Home might contain links to Grades, Discussions and Quizzes for that specific course.
 Use Heading 2s to navigate to the main Navigation area and the different course widgets.